The Honest Truth About Black Diamond Blasting Sand Safety in Aquarium

 In general, I’d recommend going for the medium to coarse Black Diamond blasting grit of 20/40.

-black sand aquarium
+Pictured, more black sand aquariums

 If you want to have bigger fish in your black sand aquarium, they may cause the finer grit to cloud your water.